-Those visiting Puerto Rico should reference local measures aimed at keeping travelers and residents safe, such as social distancing, and high standards of cleanliness.
+Those visiting Puerto Rico should reference local measures to keep travelers and residents safe, such as social distancing, and high standards of cleanliness.

-Masks are no longer mandatory on the Island with the exception of events hosting over 1,000 people.
-However, masks are still recommended for situations where vaccination status cannot be guaranteed.
+Masks are no longer mandatory on the Island However, masks are still recommended for situations where vaccination status cannot be guaranteed.
 Individual establishments reserve the right to implement their own requirements surrounding masks and COVID-19 protocols, and visitors are encouraged to contact businesses directly.

 Mask usage is highly recommended on airplanes and in airports.
 For questions regarding the airport entry process, travelers should contact the Health Department at 939-592-5115 or [email protected].